 Dr. Reza Alam, UC Berkeley

-Reza is an associate professor of Mechanical Engineering at UC Berkeley as well as the American Bureau of Shipping Chair in Ocean Engineering.
+Dr. Reza Alam is an associate professor of Mechanical Engineering at UC Berkeley as well as the American Bureau of Shipping Chair in Ocean Engineering.

 What it's like to be a roboticist working on autonomous drones.
 Think critically about programming, control theory, and algorithm design.